desiby/stelligent-u/03-iam/README.md

 - Acting as this role, try to create an S3 bucket using the AWS CLI.

 - Did it succeed?
 It should not have!

+>*No it did not*

 - If it succeeded, troubleshoot how Read access allowed the role to create a bucket.

 #### Lab 3.2.3: Add privileges to the role